openmsa/etsi-mano-app-test/README.md

 # NFV API Conformance Test Specification

-This repository hosts the NFV API Conformance test specification for the APIs defined in ETSI NFV GS [SOL002](https://www.etsi.org/deliver/etsi_gs/NFV-SOL/001_099/002/02.04.01_60/gs_NFV-SOL002v020401p.pdf), [SOL003](https://www.etsi.org/deliver/etsi_gs/NFV-SOL/001_099/003/02.04.01_60/gs_NFV-SOL003v020401p.pdf), [SOL005](http://www.etsi.org/deliver/etsi_gs/NFV-SOL/001_099/005/02.04.01_60/gs_NFV-SOL005v020401p.pdf).
+This repository hosts the NFV API Conformance test specification for the APIs defined in ETSI NFV GS [SOL002](https://www.etsi.org/deliver/etsi_gs/NFV-SOL/001_099/002/02.04.01_60/gs_NFV-SOL002v020401p.pdf), [SOL003](https://www.etsi.org/deliver/etsi_gs/NFV-SOL/001_099/003/02.04.01_60/gs_NFV-SOL003v020401p.pdf), [SOL005](http://www.etsi.org/deliver/etsi_gs/NFV-SOL/001_099/005/02.04.01_60/gs_NFV-SOL005v020401p.pdf), in their versions v2.4.1.

 The Test Specification is built as a collection of [Robot Framework](robotframework.org/) Test Description.
 [Robot Framework](robotframework.org/) is a generic test automation framework for acceptance testing and acceptance test-driven development.

 **IMPORTANT: This repository and the NFV API Conformance Test Specification is Work in Progress.
 The current version focuses on conformance tests of individual SOL002 and SOL003 resource endpoints.
-The Robot Framework Test Descriptions are expected to be consolidated and reviewed in the short term, and possibly re-organized to ease automation of NFV workflows testing.
+The [Robot Framework](robotframework.org/) Test Descriptions are expected to be consolidated and reviewed in the short term, and possibly re-organized to ease automation of NFV workflows testing.
 SOL005 Test Descriptions are under development and will be contributed during Q1-2019.**

 ## Content structure

-This repository is following the structure of the ETSI NFV GS SOL002, SOL003 and SOL005 specifications.
+This repository is following the structure of the ETSI NFV GS [SOL002](https://www.etsi.org/deliver/etsi_gs/NFV-SOL/001_099/002/02.04.01_60/gs_NFV-SOL002v020401p.pdf), [SOL003](https://www.etsi.org/deliver/etsi_gs/NFV-SOL/001_099/003/02.04.01_60/gs_NFV-SOL003v020401p.pdf), [SOL005](http://www.etsi.org/deliver/etsi_gs/NFV-SOL/001_099/005/02.04.01_60/gs_NFV-SOL005v020401p.pdf) specifications.
 It includes a dedicated folder for each of these NFV spec, with individual sub-folders for every interface in the given specification, following this structure:
 ```
     <spec_name>/<interface_name>
 ```